aepyornis/bbler/README.md

 It grabs PDFs and web-pages from the Department of Finance and Department of Buildings.
 All other information comes from [NYCDB's api](https://github.com/aepornis/nyc-db).

-## Folder structure and "database" schema
+## Folder structure and schema

-The program stores all data as files.
+The program produces a number of files for any given BBL.
 The top-level folder is ` ~/.nyc-data `

 in dob/[job_number]

-    - [job_number].json -> json of information from the job
+    - [job_number].json -> json of information about the job

     - [job_number].html -> downloaded bis page for job